Igrium/clock_blockers/notes/animation_design_notes.md

 - Doors that only open if another agent is standing on or holding a button

 - Explosive barrels that can only be triggered once per round.

+# Events & Unlinks

+I've been debating for a while on how to structure the event system in the code, how it ties to unlink, and how they both live in the Timeline Tree.
+I've come up with the following.

+- **Events** have no impact on gameplay.
+They serve purely as the basis for unlinks. **Actions**, on the other hand, *do* affect gameplay as part of the animation, but have no effect on the timeline tree.

+- **Only recorded events from previous rounds may lead to unlinks.** Unlinks *may not* be caused by body-blocking remnants or interfering in other ways that aren't pre-established.
+This limits the amount of complexity in the event system.
+Boolean checks of whether an event was successful or not means each event can directly lead to only two timeline branches.

+  - `trigger_unlink` and `logic_unlink` entities allow the mapper to declare when a map entity *may* impact gameplay (elevators, doors, etc), therefore allowing map state to cause unlinks.

+  - Exception for getting killed: see below.

+- Each event type (kill, pickup, use, etc) has a dedicated C# class with the following:

+  - Constructor receives all the data captured during initial recording.

+    - References to persistent IDs rather than direct references to entities allow for persistence between rounds.

+  - `IsValid` function detects whether the event can happen (or has happened) in the current context.

+  - Serializer & deserializer for game save

+- **Events are tested *before* their relevant actions.** Because many interactions don't overtly save their state in a universal format afterward (ex: `+use`), it makes more sense to check if an event *can* occur (the right entities are in the right place) than if if it *has* occurred.
+Failing the event will cause an unlink, so the related action won't be played by default.

+  - An exception can be made for kill events and other complex events where it's non-trivial to predict the full outcome before it's simulated.
+In these situations, a check must be placed in the action to ensure it makes sense, and the event will check the results (is the player dead, etc).

+- **Getting killed is not an event**.
+Although it's possible for getting killed to indirectly cause an unlink, unlike proper events, death events *cannot* directly cause branches in the timeline tree.

+  - If a remnant got killed in its original timeline but it doesn't now, it will appear to unlink.
+However, its original timeline from that point on is a stub, so its full timeline remains linear.
+Similarly, if a remnant gets killed too early, its animation will stop playback (indirectly causing unlinks), but there are no *new* actions to put in a branch.

+  - It might be helpful to create a "dummy" death event so the unlink animation plays.

+## Implementation Details

+- Because we know every *potential* branch point as soon as the initial timeline is recorded, it might be helpful to split the animation at each event during recording.
+This way, its easier to assemble it into a recursive, branching tree structure.

+  - Keeping animations separate and gatekeeping the next animation behind the event means actions won't be prematurely triggered in the event of a tickrate desync

+- Animation tree could be a recursive data structure.